dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-core/codespace-qs.md

 ## Prerequisites

-- To use the dbt CLI, it's important that you know some basics of the terminal.
+- To use the dbt command-line interface (CLI), it's important that you know some basics of the terminal.
 In particular, you should understand `cd`, `ls` , and `pwd` to navigate through the directory structure of your computer easily.
 - You have a [GitHub account](https://github.com/join).

 ## Create a codespace